 As you move away from the early stages of the design process, and elements of the system are locked down, the flexibility and ease of introducing a tolerance ring into the system become more complex, as the flexibility to change key parameters are reduced.

-The typical design process stages for are;
+The typical design process stages for are:

-• Capture and review system requirements – detail of the type of information needed at this stage is outlined in the following section and covers both the performance requirements and information on the components the tolerance ring will be mating.
+• Capture and review system requirements – Detail of the type of information needed at this stage is outlined in the following section and covers both the performance requirements and information on the components the tolerance ring will be mating.
 This can be done with our RENCOL® engineers on a conference call, via a project information request or through one of our local, technical sales experts.

-• Design the tolerance ring – this stage often involves using sophisticated design tools such as FEA to predict the performance of the tolerance ring and to make sure it achieves the performance needed.
+• Design the tolerance ring – This stage often involves using sophisticated design tools such as FEA to predict the performance of the tolerance ring and to make sure it achieves the performance needed.
 A design proposal will be sent, detailing the design inputs and our recommendations for the tolerance ring.

 • Testing activities – To check and validate the performance testing at both components and system levels are often done.
 This can involve compression testing, shaker testing, torque testing and durability to name a few.
-It’s important that the tolerance ring is validated in a system
+It’s important that the tolerance ring is validated in a system.

 • Industrialisation – Once the design has been validated in your system, we then industrialise the part.
-The level of industrialisation is dependent on your needs; form a simple submission all the way to automotive accredited APQP processes.
+The level of industrialisation is dependent on your needs; from a simple submission all the way to automotive accredited APQP processes.

 There are a few things need to be considered when designing a tolerance rings – some of which may not be immediately obvious if you have never had experience of using tolerance rings before.
 The following are some items that we need to consider: